simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://cmake.org/

 Cmake 2.6 or higher is required.
-Cmake 2.8 is required if you want to build the Slicer plugin.
+Cmake 2.8 is required if you want to build the Slicer plugin, or if you want to compile reg-2-3.

 C/C++ Compiler (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^